AleBello7276/Minecraft-Xbox-360-Decompilation/README.md

   <img src="https://github.com/AleBello7276/MC-LCE-Rewritten/blob/main/img/Bar_v1.png" width="50%" >
 </p>

-This is the progress of the **current Goal**.
+(placeholder it's incorrect for now, it will be fixes) This is the progress of the **current Goal**.
 (thanks MattKC for the idea ;})
 ## How Do I Help?